motionharvest/VectorScrolling/readme.md

 RenderFarm v3
 ==============================
+RenderFarm is a tool to control a JavaScript based animation while you scroll your page.

-It has been determined that there are 6 conditions for start positions and end positions from which elements can animate from and to.
+There are 6 conditions for start positions and end positions from which elements can animate from and to.

 DOM elements heights are looked at in percentages.
 Each DOM element is 100% tall.